 Mr. Weil has 47 years of experience in the environmental and nuclear fields.
 He has held management positions at the US Environmental Protection Agency, the US Department of Energy, and with various contractors supporting those agencies.

 He has expert knowledge of RCRA, TSCA, CERCLA, NEPA, and implementing regulations, and the Hanford Federal Facility Compliance Agreement and Consent Order (FFACO).
 He also has expert knowledge of the Washington Dangerous Waste Management Act, the Model Toxics Control Act, and implementing regulations.
 At EPA Headquarters, he served as a Branch Chief developing RCRA and TSCA regulations, and analyzing impacts of chemical specific regulations (hazardous air pollutants, hazardous waste listings, pesticides regulations, and drinking water standards).

-Mr. Weil holds a B.S. in Chemical Engineering, from the University of Washington, Seattle, an M.S. in Chemical Engineering from Oregon State University, Corvallis and an MBA from Stanford University.
+Mr. Weil has a B.S. in Chemical Engineering, from the University of Washington, Seattle, an M.S. in Chemical Engineering from Oregon State University, Corvallis and an M.B.A. from Stanford University.